All Products

 Yes, you can manually release or schedule the automatic release of pay-as-you-go instances.
 However, you cannot release subscription instances on your own.

-If the issue persists, submit a ticket.
+If you have further questions, submit a ticket.

 Why is a pay-as-you-go bill generated for my instance?
 What are the charges on the bill?